Insects are arguably the most dangerous and also the most beneficial creatures on the planet.

 While certain insects are responsible for spreading deadly diseases, destroying crops, and damaging property, others are necessary for life on Earth due to their roles as pollinators, decomposers, and providers of other natural services.
 Entomologists have the unique ability to enhance the quality of human life while simultaneously protecting the environment and genetic biodiversity.
 Medical entomologists are discovering ways to mitigate insect vectors of diseases such as malaria, which is responsible for the death of one child each minute according to the World Health Organization.
 Other entomologists who study interactions between insects and plants are improving food security by protecting crops and are preserving natural habitats by hindering invasive species that are increasingly being spread by international trade and climate change.
 Entomologists can positively impact the future of mankind.

 Since insects do not respect national borders, the best approach for addressing insect-related challenges is through collaborative, international efforts.
-The success of the long-term program to eradicate screwworms from the U.S.-Canadian border to the southern border of Panama is just one of many examples.

 As the largest insect-science society in the world, the Entomological Society of America (ESA) is leading a global initiative to engage and empower other entities worldwide to take on grand challenges we face in the coming decades.
 The effort is bringing together top scientists, policymakers, industry groups, NGOs, funders, and other organizations to create alliance-based coalitions to implement sustainable solutions to some of the world’s insect-based problems.